AstroPhysX/Auto-Meeting-Subs/README.md

 * Encoding level: Auto
 * Average bitrate: 1500 kb/s
 * Audio: Passthrough
+* Subtitle: Passthrough
+Now click on "Save preset" and save it with the name "Meetings"
 ## Installing WhisperX
 Now this is by far the hardest thing to install.
 We will be installing anaconda or miniconda first which is a virtual enironment where whisperx is going to live.
 If you don't know the differnece between miniconda and anaconda, the main difference is that anaconda comes with more data science packages. <br />
 So if you don't plan on having any other use for anaconda/miniconda besides for this program, **I reccommend using miniconda.** <br />